-Jesus is the anointed Prophet of God - the one whom God chose at baptism to go out into the world preaching a Good and Beneficial Message to humanity, especially the poor, the hurting, the persecuted and those without hope.
+Jesus is the anointed Spokesman for God - the one whom God chose at baptism to go out into the world preaching a Good and Beneficial Message to humanity, especially the poor, the hurting, the persecuted and those without hope.

 That message, that Gospel, is why God chose, anointed and sent him.
 For no other reason did Jesus preach, live, and die.

 (Don’t recognize this Jesus, or this message?
 Don’t worry.
 Most don’t.
 But read on.)

 This human being, Jesus, teaches and demonstrates with his life and death, that we "mere humans" can do ALL that God asks of us: